 Yesterday, we reported on an alleged Android 4.3 Jelly Bean ROM originally posted by SamMobile.
 Since then, we have – in usual style – been digging away, looking for goodies.
 In the midst of that search, Ron noticed something – the Roboto files in the ROM were up to 30% bigger than the versions found in 4.2.2.

 Google Translate, the frequently-overlooked wonder app of the 3rd millennium, got some new features today.
 Chief among them is an amazing new image-based translation mechanism.
 The app now supports use of your camera to take a picture of the text you would like to translate.
 Once that's done, just "brush" over the word or phrase you need to read and Translate will do what it says on the tin: render that text in your preferred language.
+It's not quite WordLens' live view, but then, if you've ever used WordLens' pause feature, you know that slowing things down a bit might actually be helpful.
 Read More

 One of the features that really differentiates Android from other mobile operating systems is the ability to install a custom keyboard that works for you.
 I constantly keep jumping between a variety of keyboards as new updates come out (right now I've settled on SwiftKey due to its unparalleled prediction technology), but when some of our readers pointed out A.I.type Keyboard's "psychic" word completion, I had to check it out.

 However, what I found in A.I.
 Keyboard's Market description prevented me from even installing it - all smart predictions happen in the cloud, which means everything you type (or almost everything) gets sent over the data connection to their servers.
 Read More